Lab 3: Series and Parallel Resistive Circuit

 Purposes

-- To become familiar with measurement techniques of direct current (DC)
+- To become familiar with measurement techniques for direct current (DC)

 - To study the relationship between voltage, resistance, and current